soulmachines/sm-web-component/README.md

 ## Installation

+### Environment file

 Copy the `.env.template` file and rename it to `.env`.

 ### Using the correct node version

 Most of the team uses [nvm](https://github.com/nvm-sh/nvm), which allows you to switch node versions quickly.
 You can see what node version to use by looking at our `.nvmrc` file.

 You can setup your terminal to switch node versions automatically based on the node version.
-The docs have [illustrate](https://github.com/nvm-sh/nvm#deeper-shell-integration)how to do it.
+The docs [illustrate](https://github.com/nvm-sh/nvm#deeper-shell-integration) how to do it.
 If you don't want to setup automatic switching and you use `nvm`, you can type `nvm use` and it will switch to the correct node version.
 You'll see the automatic node switching working when you navigate into the folder.
 A message will appear "Now using node v16.14.2 (npm v8.5.0)".
 If you see something like this "You need to run "nvm install 16.14.2" to install it before using it." you'll need to run the command to install the node version.

 ### Connecting via an API Key

-When working locally you'll need an api key to connect to a digital person.
+When working locally you'll need an API key to connect to a Digital Person.

 #### Creating an API Key

 **Prerequisites**

-- You have created a project in DDNA Studio dev.
+- You have created a project in DDNA Studio
-- You are connected to the full vpn

 **Steps**

-- Visit the [create api key page](https://studio-dev.soulmachines.cloud/api-keys/create) in studio
+- Visit the [Create API key page](https://studio.soulmachines.cloud/api-keys/create) in studio
 - Give your key a memorable name, eg: Web Component Local Development
 - Pick "web" for the scope
 - Select your project
 - Tick "I'm developing locally"
 - Enter your IP address and subnet mask.
-Make sure you are on the VPN when doing this.

   - Find your IP address by running this command in your terminal `curl ifconfig.me && echo`
   - Most likely your subnet mask is 32

-- Enter the domains that the api keys are allowed to be used.
+- Enter the domains that the API keys are allowed to be used with.
   - To cover our local html files and storybook, enter `http://localhost:6006` and `http://localhost:3000`
 - Select an expiry
 - Publish